turizaz/interview-questions/README.md

 }
 </pre>
   <li>
 On this example we can see that node.js not so singlethreaded.
-Operations with fs and crypto is multithreaded
+Operations with fs and crypto are multithreaded
 <pre><code>
 // process.env.UV_THREADPOOL_SIZE=8
 const crypto = require('crypto');